ibrasec/pymscoader_1.7/README.rst

 Still under Develpoment
 =======================
 Support other host machines other than linux.

 Support python 3 version of this program.

 Creating other vendor shell scripts.

 Sending a Notification by email if the program has been completed its [ schedualled ] process.

-( Please Donate, Your support is highly appreciated )